facebook/react-native-website/docs/_getting-started-windows-android.md

 > The SDK Manager can also be found within the Android Studio "Preferences" dialog, under **Appearance & Behavior** → **System Settings** → **Android SDK**.

 Select the "SDK Platforms" tab from within the SDK Manager, then check the box next to "Show Package Details" in the bottom right corner.
-Look for and expand the `Android 12 (S)` entry, then make sure the following items are checked:
+Look for and expand the `Android 13 (Tiramisu)` entry, then make sure the following items are checked:

 - `Android SDK Platform 33`
 - `Intel x86 Atom_64 System Image` or `Google APIs Intel x86 Atom System Image`